 What Can We Do?
 A Roundtable on Climate Change and Creativity

-Dr. Haley Mellin gets all of the smartest people across industries and mediums to discuss a simple question: what are we going to do about the environment?
+Haley Mellin gathers specialists across industries and mediums to discuss a simple question: what are we going to do about the environment?

 Climate change is real, whether or not people accept it.
 The moment to acknowledge that it’s happening is long gone, and instead, we are beckoned to take concrete action.
 GARAGE gathered some of the most influential thinkers in the fields of art, design, literature, and the sciences and asked them the most pressing questions at the beginning of a new decade, including: Just what are we going to do?